Windows 10 KB4532695 Update- A fix or a problem?

 One simple way to counter the problematic update is to uninstall it.
 Here is what you can do to uninstall the problematic update.

-This will ensure that the computer will start performing normally by uninstalling the problematic updates.
+This will ensure that the computer usually starts performing by uninstalling the problematic updates.

 Reinstall Windows with the help of installation media

-There are times when you are stuck at a blue screen of death and not able to install Windows.
-In such cases, it is difficult for you to log in to the computer and troubleshoots the issues.
+Sometimes, you are stuck at a blue screen of death and unable to install Windows.
+In such cases, logging in to the computer and troubleshooting the issues is difficult.
 The only other way to overcome this problem is by reinstalling Windows with the help of a Windows installation file.
-Here is what you can do to reinstall Windows
+Here is what you can do to reinstall Windows.

 • Firstly, it is recommended to take a backup of all the data from the hard drive